 recently-published books.

 Audible - fans of audiobooks can get your fix in digital format.
-Audible.com and its British and German equivalents let you download more than 50,000 hours of spoken-word programs, including fiction, lectures, radio shows, and newspapers, to a PC and or MP3 player.
-The selection is outstanding, the cost far less than that of purchasing old-fashioned books on tape, and Audible has added support for CD burning.
-Forget books on tape and try this digital library pronto for free this .
-Click on British or German flags for audible.co.uk or .de.
+Amazon-owned Audible and its British and German equivalents let you download more than 50,000 hours of spoken-word programs, including fiction, lectures, radio shows, and newspapers, to a PC, tablet or smartphone.
+The selection is outstanding, the cost far less than that of purchasing old-fashioned books on tape.
+Forget books on tape and try this digital library pronto for free month.
+Click on British or German flags for Audible's section on Amazon UK and Germany.

-Major Literary Awards - Amazon provides a smogasboard of information about current and past winners of literary prizes, ranging from the Nobel, Booker and Pulitzer to the Bram Stoker and Arthur C Clarke Awards.
-Click on the relevant flag to visit the respective literary awards sections at Amazon.com, .co.uk and .de.
+Major Literary Awards - Amazon provides a smogasboard of information about current and past winners of literary prizes, ranging from the Nobel, Booker and Pulitzer to the National Book Critics Circle and Goodreads Choice.
+Unfortunately on Amazon USA, this section only features winners until 2019.

 StoryMania - the definitive site for writers and readers.
 Covers short stories, poetry, plays, novels, screenplays, songs, essays and more.
 Highly recommended, not least because it doesn't have any adverts!